France, EU lawmakers push for sanctions on Turkey next month

 By Robin Emmott and John Irish

+The parliament resolution called Turkey's gas exploration in the eastern Mediterranean "illegal", a charge Ankara rejects.

+Paris, at odds with Ankara on other issues too, has not yet drawn up detailed sanctions, but diplomats say any measures would likely target areas of Turkey's economy linked to its hydrocarbon exploration, such as shipping, energy and banking.

-"Turkey knows what it needs to do," France's Foreign Minister Jean-Yves Le Drian told a French parliamentary hearing this week.
+"Turkey knows what it needs to do," French Foreign Minister Jean-Yves Le Drian told a French parliamentary hearing this week.
 "Confrontation or collaboration, it's up to them."

-The Turkish Foreign Ministry has criticised the EU for discussing sanctions, saying such debate was not helpful.

-No detailed sanctions have been drawn up by France, but diplomats say any measures would hit areas of Turkey's economy aimed at limiting Turkish hydrocarbon exploration, likely in shipping, banking and energy.
+Cyprus has been split along ethnic lines since a Turkish invasion in 1974 triggered by a brief Greek-inspired coup.
+Only Ankara recognises Northern Cyprus as an independent state.

+Erdogan incensed Cyprus on Nov.
+15 by visiting Varosha, a resort that has been fenced-off and abandoned in no-man's land since 1974.
+Ankara backed the partial re-opening of Varosha in a move criticised by the United States, Greece and Greek Cypriots.

 "However, Turkey is a key partner in many areas, so there's no consensus in the Council (of EU governments).
 It is still too early," said another EU diplomat.

-France is also at odds with Turkey over the Nagorno-Karabakh conflict.
-Paris has accused Ankara of fuelling the crisis in the Caucusus, a charge it rejects.

-Turkey, a member of NATO, has slid towards authoritarianism, undermining EU priorities in Syria and Libya, but remains a strategically located partner that the EU cannot ignore.
+Turkey, a member of NATO, has slid towards authoritarianism under Erdogan's rule in recent years, undermining EU priorities in Syria and Libya, but remains a strategically located partner that the EU cannot ignore.

-Support for any sanctions lie with Germany, which holds the EU's six-month presidency.
-Berlin put its hopes in mediating between Greece and Turkey but was angered when Ankara, which withdrew an exploration vessel before EU leaders met in October, began exploring for gas off Cyprus again last month.
+Germany, current holder of the EU's six-month presidency and Turkey's biggest trade partner in Europe, holds the key to whether sanctions go ahead.
+It had hoped to mediate between Athens and Ankara, but was angered when Turkey resumed exploration for gas off Cyprus last month after a pause.

-"Erdogan really went too far with the Germans," a senior French official told Reuters.
-"They didn't take at all well the new ship going back to the eastern Mediterranean just after the Oct.
-1 summit."

-A new spat between Germany and Turkey over the interception of a Turkish vessel in the Mediterranean this week has worsened already deteriorating EU-Turkey ties.
-Turkish Foreign Minister Mevlut Cavusoglu said the boarding was an act of "piracy" and summoned EU, German and Italian envoys to protest, which Berlin said was unjustified.
+A new spat erupted this week between Germany and Turkey over the interception of a Turkish vessel in the Mediterranean.

 "I think now there's a common understanding that there will be sanctions," said a senior EU diplomat.
 "The question is what the market will bear."